By Tom McGregor, CNTV Commentator

 Asia needs more infrastructure

-By engaging in more cooperation with Beijing on the Belt & Road initiative, the US can play it’s part too, but so long as it does not intend to interfere in a malicious manner.
+By engaging in more cooperation with Beijing on the Belt & Road initiative, the US can play its part too, but so long as it does not intend to interfere maliciously.

 Other Stories of Interest:

-Negative rates fantastic for speculators but terrible for global economy (April 16)
+Negative rates are fantastic for speculators but terrible for the global economy (April 16)

-Electric Vehicles set to wreck havoc on Crude oil market (April 13)
+Electric Vehicles set to wreak havoc on Crude oil market (April 13)

-Negative Rates are God send for the Greedy, unscrupulous corporate world (13 April)
+Negative Rates are God sent for the Greedy, the unscrupulous corporate world (13 April)

-Oops we are doing it again; Subprime Auto Loan Crisis party has begun (12 April)
+Oops, we are doing it again; the Subprime Auto Loan Crisis party has begun (12 April)

 Federal Reserve’s Game plan; create a new class of slaves (12 April)